kjottkake/OSreview/README.md

 	The Linux file system relies on inodes.

+	In the Linux ext4 file system, the inode and directory structures work together to provide an underpinning framework that stores all the metadata for every file and directory.
+They make the metadata available to anyone who requires it, whether that’s the kernel, user applications, or Linux utilities, such as ls, stat, and df.

+Answer: I guess it's got only 1?

 2. Hva menes med ekstern og intern fragmentering i forbindelse med en fil?